Diabetes Mellitus

 ≥11.1mmol/L Diabetes Diabetes Diabetes

-Note: ADA recommended in recent years that the normal level of fasting glucose should be < 5.6 mmol/L. If the level of fasting glucose is ≥ 5.6 to < 7 mmol/L, it should be considered as impaired fasting glucose
+Note: ADA recommended that the normal level of fasting glucose should be less than 5.6 mmol/L. If the level of fasting glucose is equal or higher 5.6 to < less than 7 mmol/L, it should be considered as impaired fasting glucose

 Impaired fasting glucose (IFG) and impaired glucose tolerance (IGT) mean the in-between of normal glucose regulation and diabetes mellitus glucose level, i.e. the pre-diabetes mellitus state.
 Studies show that a patient under the condition of IGT is more likely to suffer from cardiovascular disease than normal people.